mindsdb/mindsdb/docs/mindsdb-docs/docs/setup/custom-config.md

 Now you can access your MindsDB locally at `127.0.0.1:47334`.

-## Starting MindsDB with Custom Configuration
+## Starting MindsDB with Extended Configuration

 First, you should prepare a `config.json` file based on [the config file from the MindsDB GitHub repository](https://github.com/mindsdb/mindsdb/blob/staging/mindsdb/utilities/config.py#L35,L72).